PrinceG1456/WebsiteStatusApp/README.md

 # WebsiteStatusApp
-Sample Worker Service to get started with using .net core 3.1.
+Sample Worker Service created using .net core 3.1

+Checks the Status of a website for every 5 sec and logs into a File.